themetalfleece/neogma-docs/md/docs/Models/Creating-Nodes-and-Relationships.md

         validate: true,
         /* --> (optional) an existing session or transaction to use */
         session: null, // @see [Sessions](../Sessions)
         /* --> (optional) makes sure that the total relationships created by "where" parameters equal to 1.
-See below for examples. */
+This assertion happens after the query has ran, so consider running it in a transaction so it can rollback */
         assertRelationshipsOfWhere: 1,
     }
 );